 About radiation therapy

-Radiation therapy uses high-energy beams to treat cancer.
-It works by damaging the cancer cells and making it hard for them to reproduce.
-Your body is then naturally able to get rid of these damaged cancer cells.
-Radiation therapy also affects normal cells.
-However, your normal cells are able to repair themselves in a way that cancer cells can’t.
+Radiation therapy uses high-energy radiation to treat cancer.
+It works by damaging the cancer cells, making it hard for them to multiply.
+Your body can then naturally get rid of the damaged cancer cells.
+Radiation therapy also affects normal cells, but they can fix themselves in a way cancer cells can’t.

 Radiation therapy takes time to work.
-It takes days or weeks before cancer cells start to die.
-They will keep dying for weeks or months after treatment ends.
+It takes days or weeks of treatment before cancer cells start to die.
+They keep dying for weeks or months after radiation therapy ends.

 About SBRT